openframeworks/ofSite/_documentation/graphics/ofImage_.markdown

 Sets the pixels of the image from an array of values.

 Set the pixels of the image from an array of values, for an ofFloatImage these need to be floats, for an ofImage  these need to be unsigned chars.
 The w and h values are important so that the correct dimensions are set in the  image.
 This assumes that you're setting the pixels from 0,0 or the upper left hand corner of the image.
 The bOrderIsRGB flag allows you pass in pixel data that is BGR by setting bOrderIsRGB=false.

+Parameters:
+pixels Array of pixel values.
+w Width of image being passed in. h Height of image being passed in. type The image type can be OF_IMAGE_GRAYSCALE, OF_IMAGE_COLOR, or OF_IMAGE_COLOR_ALPHA. bOrderIsRGB Pass in pixel data that is BGR by setting bOrderIsRGB=false.